horego/BurstPlotConverter/README.md

 > Horego.BurstPlotConverter.exe inline -r H:\xxxx_171966464_393216_393216 -m 2000
 * Perform outline conversion
 > Horego.BurstPlotConverter.exe outline -r H:\xxxx_171966464_393216_393216 -w G:\xxxx_171966464_393216 -m 2000
+* Abort conversion
+> You can abort the conversion with ctrl + c or ctrl + break.
+When you wait a little bit the application notifies you about your resume point.
+> * Abort requested.
+Please wait until conversion has been safely aborted.
+> * Aborted conversion.
+You can safely resume conversion with:
+> * -c 125829120
+> Press enter to exit.
+* Resume conversion
+> After the cancellation simply append the parameter -c 125829120 to your command line
+> Horego.BurstPlotConverter.exe inline -r H:\xxxx_171966464_393216_393216 -m 2000 -c 125829120
 ## Performance
 The performance is different based on your system.
 It took about 35 minutes for me with inline conversion for one 100GB file with the following system:
 * WD Red 6TB (SATA II)